 There will be two exams.
-The first exam will be after about 12 or 13 classes.
-The second exam will be sometime in the last week or so of the term.
+The first exam will be after about 1/3 of the semester.
+The second exam will be approximately 2/3 of the term.
 Together, the exams will count for one third of your grade.

 Final Exam: